joaogabrieloliveiralopes/Stranger-Files/README.md

-# Hello, Stranger
+# Stranger Files

-Hello, stranger.
+Stranger Files.

 If you are reading this, you have already entered.

-**Hello, Stranger** is a psychological horror game series developed using the Godot Engine.
+**Stranger Files** is a psychological horror game series developed using the Godot Engine.
 Each episode presents a short atmospheric experience where the player encounters unsettling environments and strange events.

 The focus of the project is tension, atmosphere, and the feeling that something is not quite right.